-The courses described above utilizing the "7" as the first digit past the decimal are "CTAE lab classes" whereby the lab is actually an off-site lab on the job site.
+The courses described in the chart above utilizing the "7" as the first digit past the decimal are "CTAE lab classes" whereby the lab is actually an off-site lab on the job site.
 These lab weight classes can be reported for FTE earnings at "K" weight, provided the conditions of lab weight funding are observed.
-The number of students enrolled for supervision by the WBL Coordinator may not exceed the lab class size of 28 per period allocated proportionately for each period in the WBL Coordinators schedule.
+Currently, state board rule 160-5-1-.08 does not define a class size specifically for WBL; however, for student safety and program effectiveness, it is essential that instructor workload is realistic and manageable.
+Therefore, it is recommended that the number of students enrolled for supervision by the WBL Coordinator not exceed the lab class size of 28 per period allocated proportionately for each period in the WBL Coordinators schedule.
 This is regardless of how students are actually scheduled in a given period.
 This is illustrated in the following examples: